Best Smart Litter Boxes: Self Cleaning Picks for 2025

 1. Litter-Robot 4

 Litter-Robot 4 is the most complete choice for families that want fewer chores and consistent odor control.
-The rotating drum sifts clumps into a sealed drawer and the app tracks visits and fill level.
-Those metrics help you notice patterns.
-If bathroom trips drop, check hydration by opening your smart fountain roundup and confirm the pump is running and the filter is fresh.
+The rotating drum sifts clumps into a sealed drawer, and the app tracks visits and fill level.
+Those metrics help you notice patterns quickly.
+When bathroom trips drop, check hydration by opening our smart fountain roundup and confirm the pump is running and the filter is fresh.
 If trips spike, open our Smart Litter Box Troubleshooting guide to rule out sensor delays, dirty pinch points, or a full drawer that pauses cycles.
+For specs and maintenance specifics, see Whisker’s LR4 page.

 Litter-Robot 4